Keystone Habits Examples: 5 Small Changes That Rewire Everything | FineStreak

 How long does it take for a keystone habit to change other behaviors?▾

 Cascade effects can start within weeks.
-Duhigg's research found that people who began regular exercise shifted unrelated behaviors like smoking and food choices within a few months, often unconsciously.
+Duhigg's research found that people who began regular exercise shifted unrelated behaviors like smoking and food choices within a few months, often without consciously deciding to change them.

 Is making your bed really a keystone habit?▾